TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 - `[1, 2, 0, 0]` for off
 - `[1, 2, 2, 255]` for transparency

-I don't know what last `255`/`0` mean - maybe it's something like "strenght" of the canceling?
+I don't know what last `255`/`0` mean - maybe it's something like "strength" of the canceling?
 I tried to change them, but nothing changes... maybe it's something legacy/working on other headphones.

 ### 10 CommandID=13 - Party :tada:
 This seems to be some kind of party mode.
 Hear me out.
 Those buds randomly start to span out shitload of those jsons: